RioPhillips/7T_BIDS_Organiser/README.md

 | FSL |
 | Docker (For BIDS validator and MRIQC containers)|

-The pipeline works without FSL and Docker.
+The package works without FSL and Docker.
 The minimum viable setup is just dcm2niix + the Python packages.

 ## Quick Start

-### 1. Set up study directory
+### 1. Set up a study directory

 ```bash
 mkdir -p my_study/code